 Donations of books at other times of the year.
 The library cannot accept large quantities of books and movies during the rest of the year due to limited shelf and storage space.
 The library does accept a limited number of book and movie donations.
 If it is a recent title, which the library doesn’t own, that our patrons may enjoy borrowing it may be added to the library collection depending on space availability.
 Otherwise these donations are put on the shelf in the entrance lobby and sold at a nominal fee of $1 per hardback and 50 cents per paperback.

 International Buffet fundraiser is held annual on the second Saturday in July.
-The next event will be held on the evening of July 14, 2018.
+The next event will be held on the evening of July 13, 2019 at 6:00 pm.
 Tickets go on sale about 6 weeks before the event and must be purchased in advance.
 The menu represents the best of the Friday Supper Club’s culinary expertise.

 Pie and Art Festival is held annually on the 3rd Saturday in August.
-Next event is August 18, 2018.
+This year’s event is on August 17, 2019.
 A wide variety of homemade pies, sweet and savory, are baked and donated by local volunteers.
 100% of the pie sale proceeds benefit the library’s endowment fund.

 Artists who have participated in past years include members of the painting group that meets weekly at the library and other local artists such as Scott Moore, Betty Schopmeyr, Harriet Seekins, Judy Ham, Anne Marie Walsh, Hugh Spier, Buck Buckley, Cathy Melio, Penny Jordan, and Anne Spencer.
 The library receives a commission from the sale of art work, which also benefits the endowment fund.
 Every one is invited to come to Concord House to feed body and soul.

 The Great Event & Community Yard Sale is held on the Saturday after Labor Day.
-The next Great Event is on September 9, 2018.
-From 9 am to 3 pm.
+The next Great Event is on Saturday.
+September 7, 2019.
+From 8 am to 2 pm.
 Besides the community yard sale, we will have a barbecue, children’s events, bake sale, sometimes we have a tea room, coffee and homemade doughnuts.
 Information about how to participate by renting a table and/or table space, or volunteering to help with the event is available at the library.
-Sign up for tables & space starts June 2, 2018.
+See the SSCL News Page for more information.